 - Established: 1999.

 Another 3D printing service with a rich and long history in manufacturing, Protolabs has been around since being founded in 1999 by Larry Lukis.
-Originally set up to offer low cost injection molding and CNC machining, Protolabs have since expanded to offer 3D printing services too since 2014.
+Originally set up to offer low cost injection molding and CNC machining, Protolabs has also offered 3D printing services since 2014.

 5 – Voodoo Manufacturing